 Mr Johnson went on to talk about the job the Warren Commission members did, and their merits, and ended saying this:

 I think they were competent and did the best they could.
 But I don’t think that they, or me, or anyone else is always absolutely sure of every…ah thing that might have motivated Oswald…or uh others…that uh…could have been involved.

-This segment was deleted from the original broadcast of this interview at Mr Johnson’s request on the grounds of “national security.”
+This segment was deleted from the original broadcast of the interview at Mr Johnson’s request on the grounds of “national security.”

 When Lyndon Johnson took over Kennedy’s presidency, the fear of communism spread like a fast growing cancer, finally extinguishing the hope for peace when he took America into the Vietnam War.
 And then he visited Australia to take our young men into war as well, fooling us into believing a manufactured lie about the spread of communism.
 To this day I still remember the haunting slogan of his visit: “All the way with LBJ.”
 Who was this war benefiting I now ask.
 Was it the Military Industrial Complex that Eisenhower warned Americans about when he stepped down from his presidency?